DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 license for example would enable a truly free model and also reduce legal issues.
-We recommend that research funding organizations like DFG discuss if they expect publishing all funded software under these licenses, following the paradigm of “public money, public code” (Europe 2019).
+We recommend that research funding organizations like DFG discuss if they expect publishing all funded software under these licenses, following the paradigm of “public money, public code” (fsfe 2017).

 <figure>
 <img src="figures/tree1.jpg" alt="Decision tree for contributors.
 This tree helps to find out whether the academic institution where the software development is located is the owner of the intellectual property (copyright)." id="fig:tree1Article" /><figcaption><strong>Decision tree for contributors</strong>.
 This tree helps to find out whether the academic institution where the software development is located is the owner of the intellectual property (copyright).<span label="fig:tree1Article"></span></figcaption>